Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Can a dog throw up blood and be okay?

-While dogs throwing up blood is concerning, it can be okay as long as you catch it early and are fast enough.
-They may require medical treatment, such as an antibiotic and some symptomatic treatment, or they could need surgery or intensive care.
+While dogs throwing up blood is concerning, it can be okay as long as you catch it early and get them checked out by your vet promptly.
+They may require investigations and medical treatment, such as antiemetics (drugs that reduce vomiting) and gastric protectants, or they could need surgery or intensive care, if they have a ruptured stomach ulcer.
 In general, it’s hard to give a yes or no answer because the reasons they are vomiting blood can be varied, and the severity depends on what’s causing it.

 What do vets do when dogs vomit blood?

-The first thing the vet will do is ask about the appearance and amount of blood, history, and possible toxin exposure.
+The first thing the vet will do is ask about the appearance and amount of blood, history and when it first started, if there have been any other signs of illness, or possible toxin exposure.
 They will do a physical exam to assess the condition of the patient, address dehydration, and give supportive care.
-To have a better understanding of the situation, they will do multiple tests and imaging techniques to try to rule out different conditions that could possibly be causing blood in your dog’s vomit.
+To have a better understanding of the situation, they will do multiple tests and perform imaging techniques to try to rule out different conditions that could possibly be causing blood in your dog’s vomit.

-When they are done with the tests and have successfully figured out what has caused this, then they will enact treatment. give some poisoning antidote, antibiotics, and other medications, perform surgery, or will need to keep them overnight for inspection.
+When they are done with the tests and have successfully figured out what has caused this, then they will start treatment, which based on the underlying cause, may range from anti nausea drugs, stomach protectants, antibiotics, activated charcoal, and other symptomatic medications.
+In case of a ruptured ulcer in the dog’s stomach or intestine, the vet will need to perform surgery, and will need to keep them overnight for monitoring.

 vets examines a sick Corgi dog